-- Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer). - 2.
-Select the database source for your report - 3.
-Go to the Fields tab. - 4.
-Select the fields you want to use in your form.

-- 5. Write down the field names exactly as they appear.
-You will need this information later. - 6.
+- 1. Open the ad hoc report writer portlet (see Launching the Ad Hoc Report Writer on page 886). - 2.
+Select the database source for your report, then continue to the Fields tab. - 3.
+On the Fields tab, select the fields you want to use in your form. - 4.
+Write down the field names exactly as they appear in the drop-down list. - 5.
 Click the Design Form button.